darshilagrawal/CRED-Submission/README.md

 # CRED-Submission
-My Problem Statement Submission for Cred iOS Developer role On Your Local Environment run the command "pod install" in terminal for setup.
+My Solution to the Problem Statement for Cred iOS Developer role On Your Local Environment run the command "pod install" in terminal for setup.
 Hereby Attaching Screenshots.